List of That Time I Got Reincarnated as a Slime characters: City of the Forgotten Dragon

+Milim's pet elemental dragon, who was killed years ago, but was revived as the Chaos Dragon and was imprisoned by Milim.
+Maribel and Yuuki later free him in their attempt to defeat Rimuru and Milim, but the latter two defeat it and transform it back into egg, and it is later reborn.
+A grateful Milim then names Gaia.
+However, Gaia must stay in Tempest's Dungeon to survive.

 Octagram, the Eight-Star Demon Lords

 A powerful group of eight Demon Lords.
 It was previously called the Ten Great Demon Lords, but they became eight following Clayman's demise and after Frey and Carrion stepped down from their positions as Demon Lords to serve Demon Lord Milim Nava.
 Alongside Rimuru, Milim, and Luminous, they have control over most of the Central World.